MalwareWerewolf/RaptorSA/README.md

 * [Riot Games Developer](https://developer.riotgames.com/)
 * [Discord Developer to get the token for the bot](https://discordapp.com/developers/applications/)

-As many of you know i can't provide my **Api Keys**, because i could compromise my security.

-# What do i need to make the bot work ?
+# What do I need to make the bot work ?

 * You will need [FFmpeg](https://www.ffmpeg.org/) for the play, stop and skip commands, as ytdl-core package needs ffmpeg or it will not work.
 * Make a folder and git clone this repository: [RaptorSA.git](https://github.com/Cramenorn/RaptorSA.git).
+* Before typing `npm install`, you should check the **package.json** file.
+The installation process is different if you choose one of the two packages:
+    * If you are going to use the bot in a production environment you should use the `@discordjs/opus`, in this case you do not need to edit the package.json file.
+Before typing `npm install`, this package requires the C++ tools, on Windows 10 you simply need to download Visual Studio and install the [Windows desktop development with C++ tool](https://devblogs.microsoft.com/cppblog/windows-desktop-development-with-c-in-visual-studio/#installation).
+    * For testing purposes you should use the following package `"opusscript": "^0.0.7"` (change **@discordjs/opus** package with **opusscript**, they can't work together, you need to use one of them), you do not need to do anything in particular.
+You can directly install the packages as specified in the next step below.
-* Then type **npm install** to get the needed packages (see the next section) for the bot.
+* Then type `npm install` to get the needed packages for the bot.
-* Check if ytdl-core is updated with the following command `npm outdated`, if the current version is not updated to the latest, type `npm update ytdl-core`
+* Check if **ytdl-core** is updated with the following command `npm outdated`, if the current version is not updated to the latest, type `npm update ytdl-core` and update the package.json file.
 * Edit json files in jsonFiles folder, you need a discord bot **Token** and various **Api Keys** to get the bot work.
 * Launch the `index.js` file.